 The Saudi Arabian Royal Family have even built a palace here, an exact replica of the White House.

-It’s even rumoured that Salvador Dali would eat out all along the Golden Mile, eating and drinking with his friends, amassing large bills.
-When it came to paying, Dali would sketch a beautiful drawing on the back of his cheque, knowing full well that the owners of these exquisite Spanish restaurants would never cash them in!
+It’s even rumoured that Salvador Dali would eat out all along the Golden Mile.
+Eating and drinking with his friends, when it came to paying, Dali would sketch a beautiful drawing on the back of his cheque.
+He knew full well that the owners of these restaurants would never cash them in!

-The Nueva Andalucia district, the most residential part of the area, is known as Valle del Golf for a reason; it’s a haven for the golfing enthusiast.
+The Nueva Andalucia district is known as Valle del Golf and is a haven for the golfing enthusiast.

-The sector of San Pedro de Alcantara has a small town charm, but it’s one of the areas of Marbella which has seen the greatest growth and changes in the past six decades.
+The sector of San Pedro de Alcantara has a small town charm.
+However, it’s one of the areas of Marbella which has seen the greatest growth and changes in the past six decades.